ws333/iases3frontends/README.md

 <br/>

-Interstellar Alliance Social Experiment Step 3 is a Thunderbird add-on to send emails with a preset content to specified recipient (the inital version only supports one recipient).
+Interstellar Alliance Social Experiment Step 3 is a Thunderbird add-on to send the Step 3 letter by email to a predefined online contact list.

 Based on Thunderbird add-on [Mail Merge P](https://github.com/siefkenj/MailMergeP)

 ## Building

-Build the entire extension, first run
+To build the entire extension, first run

 ```sh
 npm install